Core Pillar Article

 2. Calculating the Impact on the Focus Recovery Window (FRW)

-At Cognitive Systems Lab, we model interruptions not just as lost time, but as damage to the Focus Recovery Window (FRW).
-Every time you incur attentional residue, the biological time required to reset your mental state extends.
+We model interruptions not just as lost time, but as damage to a Focus Recovery Window (FRW): each time you incur attention residue, the time needed to reset your mental state grows.
+This is consistent with field research showing that resuming an interrupted task takes real effort and time (Mark et al., 2008).

 Is your Focus Recovery Window compromised?